How to (Responsibly) Replace Broken Legal Billing Software

 - Lack of awareness around alternative solutions

-- Limited budget for software investment
+- Limited budget for legal spend management software investment

 - Limited resources for managing implementation